earthlab/earthlab.github.io/org/earth-analytics/week-5.md

 * Add a 2-3 sentence caption below each plot that describes what it shows HINT: you can use the knitr argument fig.cap="Caption here" if you are knitting to pdf to automatically add captions.

 ## Homework due: Friday Feb 24 2017 @ noon.
-Submit your report in both `.Rmd` and `.PDF` format to the D2l dropbox.
+Submit your report in both `.Rmd` and `.pdf` format to the D2l dropbox.

 </div>

-## .Pdf Report structure & code: 10%
+## .pdf Report structure & code: 10%

 |  Full Credit | Partial Credit ~B | Partial Credit ~C | Partial Credit ~D | No Credit|
 |---|---|---|---|---|